ConservationMetrics/gc-scripts-hub/README.md

 This repository contains scripts, flows and apps to help communities guard and manage their land.

 The code is intended to run on [Windmill](https://www.windmill.dev/), a platform that can turn scripts into workflows and UIs.
-It empowers semi-technical users to access, edit and schedule code to run on a given interval without being overwhelmed by the usual barriers to entry (git, IDE, local environments, secrets managements, etc).
+It empowers semi-technical users to access and edit code, and to schedule it to run at a given interval or trigger it on demand, without being overwhelmed by the usual barriers to entry (Git, IDEs, local environments, secrets management, etc.).

 🌱 [Read a blog post about Windmill is being used in this repository for supporting Indigenous communities](https://www.windmill.dev/blog/conservation-metrics-case-study)